fredgibbs/fredgibbs.github.io/tutorials/qgis/linking-and-styling-data-with-qgis.md

 Return to the Properties menu of the original map.
 Click the Symbology Tab.

 What the hell is "symbology"?
 Well, you noticed that all our counties are simply filled in with the same color (mine is light green).
-So we're representing the area of a county with a "Single Symbol," which is to fill our polygons (= counties) with a single color.
+So we're representing the area of a county with a "Single Symbol," which is to fill our polygons (in this case counties) with a single color.

 At the very top of the dialog box, you can see "Single Symbol".
 Instead of the default Single Symbol (which means that all counties get filled with the same color), choose Graduated.
 You'll notice that a Color ramp appears (mine goes from white to bright red).